Documentation

 1. Find the sidebar

 Look at the left edge of the screen.
-You should see menu items such as Cars, Contacts, Schedule, and Payments.
+You should see menu items such as Dashboard, Cars, Contacts, Schedule, and Payments.

 On a small screen, tap the menu icon (often three lines) to open the same list.